garvitchittora/garvitchittora-SGR-2/README.md

 ## File In This Project :
 #### This project has 3 files :

-		1) index.html - which is a html file contain html/javascript code of the webpage.
+**1) index.html** - which is a html file contain html/javascript code of the webpage.

-		2) main.css - which is a css file contain css code of the webpage.
+**2) main.css** - which is a css file contain css code of the webpage.

-		3) images folder - which contains all images used in webpage .
+**3) images folder** - which contains all images used in webpage .

 ## DIFFERENT HTML SECTIONS OF THE WEBPAGE:
 #### NO OF SECTIONS : 11

-		1) Scroll - In this section color and orientation of the normal scroll is changed .
+**1) Scroll -**  In this section color and orientation of the normal scroll is changed .

-		2) Move to the top - This section consist of a button which take the webpage directly to the top through two javascript function mentioned below one for its positioning and another function task is when we click on the move to the top button it takes to the top .
+**2) Move to the top -**  This section consist of a button which take the webpage directly to the top through two javascript function mentioned below one for its positioning and another function task is when we click on the move to the top button it takes to the top .

-		3) PRELOADER - This section consist of a simple loader ( a page which you see untill whole webpage is completely loaded for use ) which has 3 div and a text (GO CORONA GO....) .
+**3) PRELOADER** - This section consist of a simple loader ( a page which you see untill whole webpage is completely loaded for use ) which has 3 div and a text (GO CORONA GO....) .
 It consist of a javasript function that change its css property after whole webpage is loaded .

-		4) BANNER - This section has Banner of the webpage which has a image ( which rotate 360 degree in 10 seconds for infinite time ) , Heading , Sub Heading and a  MEET THE DOCTOR Button ( which show Doctor is available or not ) .
+**4) BANNER -** This section has Banner of the webpage which has a image ( which rotate 360 degree in 10 seconds for infinite time ) , Heading , Sub Heading and a  MEET THE DOCTOR Button ( which show Doctor is available or not ) .
 This section has 1 function whose function is to check Doctor is available or not .

-		5) STAT SECTION - This section has all the statistics about COVID - 19 like Total number of coronavirus cases around the world , Total number of recovered cases around the world ,Total number of Deaths and Total number of countries which are going through Covid -19 .
+**5) STAT SECTION -**  This section has all the statistics about COVID - 19 like Total number of coronavirus cases around the world , Total number of recovered cases around the world ,Total number of Deaths and Total number of countries which are going through Covid -19 .
 This section also has a map ( showing regions around the world on the basis of number of cases in the country ) and Stats of Top 10 Countries which are going through COVID with total number of cases and total number of Deaths in the country .
 It also has a javasript function which increase value of the section slowly (in 4 second ) to a fixed defined value .

-		6) PROFILE :This section has my picture along with some basic information about me , which display when someone hover over the developer button in fixed header .
+**6) PROFILE -** This section has my picture along with some basic information about me , which display when someone hover over the developer button in fixed header .

-		7) FIXED HEADER - This section has a header in which is fixed after a particular pixels ( 600 px ) .
+**7) FIXED HEADER -** This section has a header in which is fixed after a particular pixels ( 600 px ) .
 It has website logo , a survey form ( which is a general survey asking about where you were in these 14 days and Date picker through which you can select initial and final date ) , WHO ( world health organisation's webpage link ) , DONATE ( By clicking on it you are redirected to government of india's webpage where you can donate money ) , DEVELOPER ( which on hover open profile section ) .
 This section has 3 (1 for date picker , 1 position of fixed header and 1 for developer section indepth functions are explained below ) javascript functions .

-		8) SAFE-ACTION - This section consist of correct method of how one should wash hands .
+**8) SAFE-ACTION -** This section consist of correct method of how one should wash hands .
 It has 12 parts each one image (image on hover rotate 360 degree in 4 seconds ) shows the different steps of how to wash hands and discribtion about the step .

-		9) MID SECTION - This section consist of information about symptoms of COVID , advisory given by government and one can see statistics of number of covid cases and death around the world .
+**9) MID SECTION -** This section consist of information about symptoms of COVID , advisory given by government and one can see statistics of number of covid cases and death around the world .
 It has 3 parts each having one image and Heading of the part .
 If we hover on any of the part , it transform to 1.05 times .

-		10) LOWER MID - This section consist of section where you can find some good article for entertainment.
+**10) LOWER MID -** This section consist of section where you can find some good article for entertainment.
 It has 4 parts each having one image of the article and discribtion about the article .
 If we hover on any of the part , it lifts up .

-		11) FOOTER - This section has footer of the webpage and copyright bar along with link of my instagram , facebook , linkedin , twitter , github accounts .
+**11) FOOTER -** This section has footer of the webpage and copyright bar along with link of my instagram , facebook , linkedin , twitter , github accounts .
 It also has informational link of symptoms , advice , stats , etc.

 ## FUNCTIONS OF JAVASCRIPT USED IN THE WEBPAGE: